tasc-nmamit/github-workshop-2023/chirag20.md

 ## The Colors of the Sky

 Sunsets and sunrises are daily masterpieces painted by the universe itself.
 The rich hues of red, orange, pink, and purple that adorn the sky are like an ever-changing canvas.
-They teach us that beauty is ephemeral, and we must cherish the moments of splendor that life offers.

 ## The Resilience of Life